 Chiang Rai

-The northernmost of Siam, the frontiere of three lands, the home to the culture of Lanna and Doi Tung Temple.
+The northernmost of Siam, the frontier of three lands, the home to the culture of Lanna and Wat Phra That Doi Tung.

 1. The northernmost province of Thailand, filled with the atmosphere of a complex mountain range and valuable Lanna culture.